 The Parent/Family Advisory Council is a group of dedicated parent and family volunteers who serve as ambassadors for the University of Maryland among the parents and family members of undergraduate students and provide feedback to the Office of Parent and Family Affairs on issues of particular interest to parents and families.
-The Parent/Family Advisory Council directs the Maryland Parent & Family Association and meets four times each year to discuss issues; learn more about University developments affecting students; plan programs and events to involve parents and families in the life of the University; participate in broadening and deepening relationships in support of the University; and allocate finances through the Parent & Family Association Initiative Fund and the association's Student Scholarship Fund.
+The Parent/Family Advisory Council directs the Maryland Parent & Family Association and meets three times each year to discuss issues; learn more about University developments affecting students; plan programs and events to involve parents and families in the life of the University; participate in broadening and deepening relationships in support of the University; and allocate finances through the Parent & Family Association Initiative Fund and the association's Student Scholarship Fund.

 The Parent/Family Advisory Council distributes Maryland Parent & Family Association finances through two special programs: the Initiative Fund grant program and the Student Scholarship Award program.
 Past recipients of Initiative Fund grants include Alternative Breaks Need-based Scholarships, the Hazing Prevention Initiative, “Student Heath 101” online magazine, Final exam stress relief and Stamp Study Zone programs, Alternative Breaks Scholarship, and the Math Success Program (tutoring).
 Contributions made to the Maryland Parent & Family Association directly impact the lives of students and enhance their academic and co-curricular experience at the University.